myf20/myf20.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Welcome to Philex Lab!
+We are always looking for talented PhD and Master applicants.
+If you find one of our research topics interesting, feel free to contact us and apply to our graduate or postgraduate program.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.